theawless/decent-signal/adapters/webtorrent-tracker/README.md

 # decent-signal-adapter-webtorrent-tracker

-Adapter for websocket server for decent-signal.
+Adapter for webtorrent tracker for decent-signal.

 ## Documentation